 Obligatory photo ops with cherry blossoms.

 The park was actually really huge that we weren’t able to see everything during the 2 hours that we were there.

-We thought we could take time to get in touch with Japan’s history by shrine-hopping but we were just able to visit one.
+We thought we could take the time to get in touch with Japan’s history by shrine-hopping but we were just able to visit one.
 Next time, I’ll take note that some temples and shrines close early in the afternoon.

 HANAZONO SHRINE.
 The only shrine we were able to see was the Hanazono Shrine.
 It’s a tranquil shrine in the middle of the hustle and bustle of Shinjuku.
-There weren’t much tourists when we went there.
+There weren’t many tourists when we went there.